Eagle Rock Duplex

 New housing models containing integrated flexible workspaces with adequate physical and acoustic separation are required due to shifts in the way we work post-pandemic.
 Within the City of Los Angeles, minor zoning and land use reforms could factor in these new live-work spatial divisions and facilitate their tax implications.
 This new housing model anticipates mixed-used zoning + land use reforms over the next decade, while promoting low rise urban densification on subdivided or underutilized lots.

-The flexible framework allows the occupants to re-order various spatial functions to suit evolving household sizes and needs over time, and adapt to unforeseen external forces along with generational and societal shifts.
+The flexible framework allows the occupants to re-order various spatial functions to suit evolving household sizes and needs over time, and adapt to unforeseen external forces.

 Project type: Duplex w/ Home Office or Guest Unit